 The Academy uses specialist strategies, which include a strong commitment towards training and developing all teachers and Teaching Assistants in their understanding of SEN to ensure that everyone is a ‘teacher of SEN’.

-The SEN School Information Report can be found below.
+The Accessibility Plan for Marine Academy Primary and SEND School Information Report can be found below.